Ukrainian refugee crisis: Cyprus

 By 9 March, around 3,000 Ukrainian refugees had entered Cyprus since the day after the Russian invasion, the Cypriot interior ministry reported; 19 of these had sought asylum.
-By April their number was around 10,000.
+By April 2022 their number was around 10,000, while by April 2023 it had reached 17,000.
+According to Eurostat, Cyprus had the highest ratio across EU member states of Ukrainian citizens granted temporary protection for February 2023.
+In April 2024 the number was 18,500.

 Czech Republic

-The Czech Republic is providing financial, humanitarian and other types of aid to Ukrainian refugees as well as state accommodation and education for their children.
-The Czech Republic had received over 100,000 Ukrainian refugees by 7 March.
-As of 10 March the Czech Republic had received approximately 200,000 refugees.
-As the country is close to reaching its maximum housing capacity for refugees, the government is considering the construction of refugee camps.
-By 17 March, over 270,000 refugees from Ukraine had arrived in the Czech Republic, the number rising to over 300,000 by 23 March, and to 318,785 by 30 April.
-The country now hosts the largest number of Ukrainian refugees per capita of any European country.
+The Czech Republic is providing financial, humanitarian and other types of aid to Ukrainian refugees as well as state accommodation and free education for their children.
+The Czech Republic had received over 100,000 Ukrainian refugees by 7 March 2022, approximately 200,000 by 10 March 2022, over 270,000 by 17 March 2022, with the number rising to over 300,000 by 23 March 2022 and relatively slower rise afterwards.
+By 1 April 2023, altogether 504,107 Ukrainian individuals had been granted temporary protection in the country, of whom 325,742 had applied for extension of their refugee status beyond March 2023.
+68% of the refugees were of working age, of whom 65% were female and 35% male, 28% were children and 4% elderly.
+In summer 2022, the country hosted the largest number of Ukrainian refugees per capita of any European country.

 A network of Regional Centres for Help and Assistance to Ukraine (Krajská asistenční centra pomoci Ukrajině) was created in the regional capitals of the country to help refugees obtain registration, accommodation, health insurance or other assistance.
-On 17 March, a law known as Lex Ukrajina was passed by Parliament to make it easier for refugees to obtain residence permits and access healthcare.
+On 17 March 2022, a law known as Lex Ukrajina was passed by Parliament to make it easier for refugees to obtain residence permits and access healthcare, which was followed by passing four follow-up laws in the following year.

-Also on 17 March, some media, including Associated Press and BBC News, incorrectly reported that the Czech Prime Minister had said: "Czech Republic can no longer accept refugees from Ukraine".
+Also on 17 March 2022, some media, including Associated Press and BBC News, incorrectly reported that the Czech Prime Minister had said: "Czech Republic can no longer accept refugees from Ukraine".
 However, someone had mistranslated his Czech quote: "We are at the very limit of what we are capable of absorbing without any major problems (...) we must continue in the steps that will allow us to cope with more high numbers".
 The BBC later corrected the mistranslation.

+As of May 2025, there were around 374,000 Ukrainian refugees in the Czech Republic.